 The rites used in the celebration of Mass took shape in the days of the early Church rather quickly.
 Much of the way the Church celebrates the Eucharistic liturgy has its roots in Jewish rituals.
-The mission to the Gentiles, however, introduced a number of changes in the way early Christians worshipped.
+The mission to th Gentiles, however, introduced a number of changes in the way early Christians worshipped.
 Gradually the celebration of the Eucharist became more and more distinct from Jewish rituals and worship.
 Saint Justin Martyr's (d.
 165) First Apology (c.
 148-155) describes the way the Mass was celebrated in the early Church.
 The order, or structure, of the Mass has essentially remained the same throughout the centuries.
 Both Jews and Christians honor the living Word of God as revealed in Sacred Scripture.
-Of course as Christians, we believe God's Word is found in both the Old Testament and the New Testament.
-And the Mass culminates in the Eucharist, the memorial of Christ's Paschal Mystery, the work of our Salvation.
+Of course as Christians, v believe God's Word is found in both the Old Testament and the New Testament.
+And the Mass culminates in the Eucharist, the memorial of Christ's Paschal Mystery, the work of our Salvation that the order of the Mass celebrated in the on Sunday Christians celebrant prays and gives thanks, the people respond "Amen," and second century remains milar to today's Mass.